judgelord/corporations-data/README.md

 ## Overview
 This Python project develops a process for **standardizing raw organizational names** to improve **entity matching** across multiple datasets.
 By using a combination of **string cleaning**, **regular expressions**, and **hashing functions**, the goal is to create a large **crosswalk table**

-The work is currently implemented and tested within a **Jupyter notebook** for simplied use
+The work is implemented and tested within a **Jupyter notebook** for simplied use.
+The full script can also be run in a .py file.
-> Note: This notebook is still under development.
-Several functions and matching methods need refinement and expansion
+> Note: This python script is currently under version 1 of development.
+There could be errors around false matches, etc.

 ---